US Air Force Reserve

 U.S. Air Force Reserve Recruiting Command Licenses the IMPACT Selling® System for Ongoing Success

 Beginning in 1996, the U.S. Air Force Reserve Recruiting Command began facing an increasing challenge to achieve their procurement goal.
-To combat this challenge, the Reserve introduced their entire recruiting force to the IMPACT Selling System in 2000.
-The results were so dramatic that they ultimately decided to purchase a lifetime license agreement for the IMPACT System.
+To combat this challenge, the Reserve introduced their entire recruiting force to the IMPACT Selling® process in 2000.
+The results were so dramatic that they ultimately decided to purchase a lifetime license agreement for IMPACT Selling®.
 Their license agreement allows internal trainers to deliver IMPACT training on-demand – in a cost-effective manner supporting their large organization and mission.

 Staffing the Air Force Reserve is the responsibility of its revolving 400-member recruiting force headquartered at Robins Air Force Base, Georgia.
 During the early 1990s, a massive drawdown in the level of active-duty forces created a large number of active duty personnel interested in continuing their military service in the Reserves.
 For several years, recruiters had no problem filling their ranks with these well-qualified recruits.

 By the mid-1990s, the force reduction programs ended and the number of Airmen leaving active duty annually dropped dramatically.
 This shift posed a challenge for the Air Force Reserve recruiters, and they struggled to achieve procurement goals for five consecutive years.
 So the search for a long term and sustainable partnership began.